At the preliminary hearing before the court, the probation officer will make one of 3 recommendations:

 The first referral for informal assistance is for 90 days.
 At the end of the 90 days, the case may be brought back to court for an informal assistance review hearing.
 Informal assistance may be extended for an additional 90 days if you and your child agree.
 The court may also dismiss the case or schedule it for a fact-finding hearing.
 At the end of the second referral, the court will either dismiss the case or schedule the fact-finding hearing.
 If the case is dismissed, the judge will issue an expungement order.

 You're not required to give the probation officer any papers.
-Although not required, it's recommended that you and your child make a good faith effort to participate in services.
+Although not required, it's recommended that you and your child make an effort to participate in services.
 If you and your child don't make a good faith effort to participate in services offered by the probation officer, the probation office will notify the Clerk Magistrate, who will schedule the fact-finding hearing.

 If the court decides to schedule a fact-finding hearing, the person who filed the CRA application will be responsible for presenting enough evidence for the judge to find beyond a reasonable doubt that the child requires assistance.
 At the end of the fact-finding hearing, the judge will either: